Toby Jessel: Early life

 Jessel was born at Bearsted in Kent on 11 July 1934, the son of Winifred Levy (1905–1977) and Commander Richard Frederick Jessel, D.S.O.
 (1902–1988), a Royal Navy officer.
 He was the great-grandson of Marcus Samuel, 1st Viscount Bearsted, and his great-great uncle was the judge George Jessel.
-His sister Camilla married the Polish-born composer Andrzej Panufnik.
+Through the latter, Jessel was distantly related to American actor George "Georgie" Jessel.
+Toby Jessel's sister Camilla married the Polish-born composer Andrzej Panufnik.

-He received his formal education at the Royal Naval College, Dartmouth, and at Balliol College, Oxford.
+Jessel received his formal education at the Royal Naval College, Dartmouth, and at Balliol College, Oxford.

 Political career

 Jessel joined the Conservative Party, and served as a councillor in the London Borough of Southwark from 1964.
-The same year, he contested Peckham in the general election and then in 1966 twice fought Kingston upon Hull North, first in a by-election and then at the general election which followed.
+In that year he also contested Peckham in the general election; then in 1966 he twice fought Kingston upon Hull North, first in a by-election and then at the general election which followed.
 He represented Richmond upon Thames on the Greater London Council between 1967 and 1973.

 He was elected as the Member of Parliament for Twickenham at the 1970 general election (the seat having been vacant since the death of Gresham Cooke on 22 February 1970), and held it for almost 30 years until being defeated in the 1997 general election by Vince Cable of the Liberal Democrats.

 Personal life

 Jessel married Philippa Jephcott in 1967; they were divorced in 1973.
 Their only child, Sarah, was killed in a car accident in 1976 at the age of five.
 He married his second wife, Eira Heath, in 1980.
 Jessel's elder brother, Oliver, died on 21 June 2017.

 Jessel played the piano from an early age, and unsuccessfully applied to study at the Royal Academy of Music during his youth.

-He was a member of the Garrick Club and famously stood up in the House of Commons with his club tie sticking out of his trouser fly.

 Jessel resided at The Old Court House near Hampton Court Palace for decades, until selling it in 2013.
 Thereafter, he lived in East Sussex, where he died on 3 December 2018, at the age of 84.